hinaldobaria/TECHY-BIRDS/README.md

 To calculate the area and perimeter of a triangular garden bed, enter the length of each side of the triangle into the calculator.

+CONTRIBUTIONS

+This project is prepared by Priyansi Borda , Hinal Dobaria And Juli Gopani.